rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 +// Public Definitions
 +//--------------------------------------------------------------------------------------------------
 +
-+/// Representation of the peripheral interrupt regsler.
++/// Representation of the peripheral interrupt controller.
 +pub struct PeripheralIC {
 +    /// Access to write registers is guarded with a lock.
 +    wo_registers: IRQSafeNullLock<WriteOnlyRegisters>,